-Mom Charged After Posting Disturbing Videos Of Infant's Attempted Drowning On Facebook
+Mom charged after posting disturbing videos of infant's attempted drowning on Facebook

-GRIFFIN, Ga. — A disturbing video posted on Facebook of a mom allegedly abusing her own child has landed her in jail.
+GRIFFIN, Ga. — Disturbing video posted on Facebook of a mom allegedly abusing her own child has landed her in jail.

-The videos are so horrific that WXIA is choosing not to show them.
+The videos are so horrific that 11Alive is choosing not to show them.

 The two clips, which were posted to Facebook Tuesday night, show Mosley’s 5-month-old baby in a plastic infant bathtub.
 In one 6-second clip, Mosley can be seen lifting her baby by the legs, dunking the infant’s face under water and leaving it there for several seconds.
 A second clip shows Mosley place her hands on the child’s upper chest while water flows up to meet most of the baby’s face.